 A plantar fasciitis injury is one of the most annoying setbacks a runner can suffer.
 Remember that the plantar fascia runs from your heel bone to your toes, and creates the arches in your feet.
 When that connective tissue becomes inflamed at the heel, you’ve got plantar fasciitis.
 It can take a long time to heal, and sometimes feels like it gets worse before it gets better.
-But how do you know if it’s just plain getting worse?
+But how do you know that it's actually getting worse?

 1. The pain does not fade during the day